 A collaboration between the National Wildlife Federation, Springfield Public Schools, the Connecticut Forest and Park Association, and the LEGO® Community Fund U.S.

 Thanks to the continued generous support of the LEGO Community Fund U.S., the National Wildlife Federation is collaborating with the Springfield Public School District in Springfield, Massachusetts, on the development of 25 schoolyard gardens to support monarch and pollinator recovery and expand the curriculum to include a series of PreK lessons.
 This is the second grant that the National Wildlife Federation has received from the LEGO Community Fund.
 The first grant created The Monarch Mission curriculum and supported the development of 25 monarch and pollinator recovery gardens throughout the state of Connecticut in collaboration with the National Wildlife Federation’s affiliate, the Connecticut Forest and Park Association (CFPA).

-These gardens will not only provide much needed habitat for Monarch butterflies and other important pollinators, but will serve as key outdoor classrooms and learning centers for students to engage in what NWF calls Green STEM – Environment-based learning to increase students experiences and learning in science, technology, engineering and math (STEM).
-Schools will be supported by trained NWF Habitat Steward Volunteers as well as LEGO Employee volunteers.
+These gardens will not only provide much needed habitat for monarch butterflies and other important pollinators, but will serve as key outdoor classrooms and learning centers for students to engage in what the National Wildlife Federation calls Green STEM: environment-based learning to increase students' experiences and learning in science, technology, engineering, and math (STEM).

-The Monarch Mission Recovery Gardens program has been developed to be a long-term program for the schools.
-Specific K-12 curriculum is being developed that will provide long-term learning experiences that will allow students to:
+The Monarch Mission program has been developed to be a long-term program for the schools.
+Specific PreK-12 curriculum is available that provides long-term learning experiences that will allow students to: